-Working closely with the full Board, the Governance and Nominating Committee develops criteria for open Board positions, taking into account such factors as it deems appropriate, which may include: the current composition of the Board; the range of talents, experiences and skills that would best complement those already represented on the Board; the balance of management and independent Directors; and the need for financial or other specialized expertise.
-Applying these criteria, the Committee considers candidates for Board membership suggested by its members and other Board members, as well as management and shareholders.
+Working closely with the full Board, the Governance and Nominating Committee develops criteria for open Board positions.
+In developing these criteria, the Committee takes into account a variety of factors, which may include: the current composition of the Board and expected retirements from the Board; the range of talents, experiences and skills that would best complement those already represented on the Board; the balance of management and independent Directors; and the need for financial or other specialized expertise.
+Applying these criteria, the Committee considers candidates for Board membership suggested by Committee members, other Board members, management, and shareholders.
 The Committee retains a third-party executive search firm to identify and review candidates upon request of the Committee from time to time.